Leo

 2016, Gelsenkirchen (DE)

-Main Jury Prize at Westwind Festival for 'Das Unsichtbare Haus' - State Theatre of Münster
+Main Jury Prize at WESTWIND Festival for ‘Das Unsichtbare Haus’ – Theater Münster

 2016, Düsseldorf (DE)